2010-11 Program on Analysis of Object Data

 Objects such as Tree and Graph Structured Data are "strongly non-Euclidean", because the data space admits no tangent plane approximation.
 Thus, there is no apparent approach to adapting even approximate Euclidean methodologies, and statistical analysis must be invented from the ground up.
 The first workable methodology of this type appears in Aydin et al (2008).
-But this field is in its infancy, with large potential as a context for the development of new ideas.
-Thus it will be another focus of the SAMSI program.
+But this field is in its infancy, with large potential as a context for the development of new ideas, and became another focus of the SAMSI program.

 Statistical and Mathematical Challenges

-The mathematical areas involved in AOD highlight the potential synergies that are possible through this SAMSI program.
-These include:
+The mathematical areas involved in AOD highlighted the potential synergies that are possible.
+These included:

 - Statistics - this is a common theme to all parts of the proposal.
 Statistics itself as a discipline will be benefitted through the invention of new ways of understanding statistical methods.
 A clear example of this will be HDLSS asymptotics, which are anticipated to both inform, and be driven by, the methodological component of the program.